History of New York City (1898–1945): Politics

 The Democrats, under the leadership of Al Smith and Robert F. Wagner embraced reform in the 1910s and 1920s, especially to the benefit of their core constituency, the working class.
-Smith became governor in the 1920s but lost the presidential election in 1928, even though he did very well in Catholic strongholds.
+Smith became governor in the 1920s but lost the 1928 United States presidential election, though he did very well in Catholic strongholds.
+Smith won New York City.
 Wagner served in the United States Senate from 1927 to 1949, where he was a leader of the New Deal Coalition, paying special emphasis to supporting the labor movement.

 The 1924 presidential election, in which most New Yorkers voted for Calvin Coolidge, was the last time New York City was carried by a Republican presidential candidate.

 After 1928, scandal engulfed City Hall.
 Flamboyant Mayor Jimmy Walker, a Tammany Democrat, resigned and fled to Europe after state investigations showed he had taken bribes.
 Coupled with the harshness of the Great Depression, this gave an opening to the reformers.
 They won in 1933 with a Fusion ticket headed by Fiorello La Guardia.
 He was a liberal Republican Congressman with strong Italian and Jewish connections who appealed across party lines.
 La Guardia dominated city politics as mayor, 1934 to 1945.
 He supported President Franklin D. Roosevelt and his New Deal; in turn Roosevelt heavily funded the city and cut off patronage for La Guardia's enemies.
 La Guardia revitalized New York and restored public faith in City Hall.
 With the help of Robert Moses he directed the building of low-cost public housing, public playgrounds, parks, and airports.
 He reorganized the police force, defeated the still-powerful Tammany Hall machine, and reestablished the merit system in place of patronage jobs.
 La Guardia was a domineering leader who verged on authoritarianism but whose reform politics were carefully tailored to address the sentiments of his diverse constituency.
 He defeated a corrupt Democratic machine, presided during the Depression and world war, made the city the model for New Deal welfare and public works programs, and championed immigrants and ethnic minorities.
 He succeeded with the support of a sympathetic president who was equally hostile to Tammany Hall.
 He secured his place in history as a tough-minded reform mayor who helped clean out corruption, bring in gifted experts, and fix upon the city a broad sense of responsibility for its own citizens.
 His administration engaged new groups that had been kept out of the political system, gave New York its modern infrastructure, and raised expectations of new levels of urban possibility.